sylabs/examples/http-server/apache2-web-server/README.md

 <br>

-Or use remote builder:

-You do not need root access.
+If you do not have root access, you can use our remote builder.

 ```
 $ singularity build --remote httpd.sif httpd.def